jakewantulok/iot/README.md

 - Indiana Jones
 - Mario Bros
 - Legend of Zelda
-- Example Melody
+- Door Knock

 Also, this is the play order each time the button is pressed.
-When you finally hear the Example Melody, it will reset to the first tune.
+When you finally hear the "Door Knock" melody, it will reset to the first tune.
+If you ever mistype when calling the Particle Function, the "Door Knock" melody will also play for you.

 #### Composition